 Are you excited to be behind the camera instead of in front of it?
 Are you more interested in how films are created than acting?
 If so, we have what you want in our new Cinematic and Media Arts program.
 Partnering with CCM's nationally recognized Electronic Media program, faculty will teach the basics of camera work, lighting, editing and sound that form the foundation of filmmaking and include guest lectures and workshops from CCM faculty and professional filmmakers.
 Students will have access to the entire Preparatory department as they create documentary projects that capture the artistic development of dancers and musicians.
 Collaborations will continue with students in the Theatre Arts program to create short dramatic films that are staged for the camera.

-This course will introduce students to basic film theory and cinematic techniques and how to apply them through the creative film production process.
-Each class will include time for the production of short films during the semester.
+This course will introduce students to basic film theory, techniques and how to apply them through the creative film production process.
+Each class will include time for camera work.

 This course is a continuation of the first semester.
 Students will choose a project for their project.
 A film festival celebrating the filmmakers and the actors, dancers and musicians featured will be the culmination of the year.